 “Have you heard the one …”

 The humor is extremely intelligent.
 One person’s humorous jokes make another person irritating.
 Why an Infection Risk?
 Find another clever way to break the ice: Hey, how about those giants?

 “Is it OK if I check my Facebook account?”

-One Facebook minute mushroom within an hour, and addiction breaks can be difficult.
+One Facebook minute mushrooms within an hour and addiction breaks can be difficult.
 Instead of asking for permission, check out the Employee Handbook which can be spelled out on social-media policies (among others).
-New evidence suggests that taking occasional social-media breaks can increase employee productivity, but your boss may not see it that way.
+New evidence suggests that taking occasional social media breaks can increase employee productivity, but your boss may not see it that way.
 Are you on LinkedIn?
 You may also need links during office hours.
 Meanwhile, tweeting in your days can make you look neutral.

 “My Last Job …”

 These four little words may seem like a potential red flag to your new boss, who can now ask you questions about each processor’s second guesses.
 As a freshman, it is not good to question authority.
 Whenever you are tempted to compare your current job to your last job, close your lips and press your head “yes” instead.
 To be a good student rather than a teacher.
 Prove that you are learning faster, and eager to gather new information, rather than one who is fast-paced over time.

 Remember, the most important part of greeting new colleagues is to be open, personable, and professional.
 You must know what to say on your first day at work to hit the ball.

 A widely quoted adage warns, “Watch your thoughts; they become words.
 See your words; they become actions.”
 This piece is about seeing your words so they don’t set any negative reactions.